hacknlove/substore/README.md

 If `replace !== true`, it replaces the old state with the merge of the new one in the old one.

 ### `substore.subscribe(callback)`
-Returns a unsuscribe function.
+Returns a unsubscribe function.

-The callback is called each time the substore's state changes, until unsuscribe funcion is called.
+The callback is called each time the substore's state changes, until unsubscribe funcion is called.

 ### `substore.subscribeKey(key, callback)`
-Returns a unsuscribe function.
+Returns a unsubscribe function.

-The callback is called each time the substore's state's value at `key` changes, until unsuscribe funcion is called.
+The callback is called each time the substore's state's value at `key` changes, until unsubscribe funcion is called.

 ### `substore.clean()`
 If this is the last substore at its `key`, it removes all subscriptions, all reducers, stop all useRedux hooks and cleans all substore's substores.
 After that every substore method will throw `new Error('subStore cleaned')`